learn-co-students/austin-web-091619/mod_1/one-to-many/README.md

 Create an Account class variable all and the method #all that returns an array of all instances of Account.
 Add bank attribute to the Account class.
 Create an #add_account method to the Bank class.

+One to Many Relationship
+A Bank has many Accounts
+An Account belongs to a Bank
+  - An instance of an Account must display the Bank it belongs to